How Styx Was Brought to a Screeching Halt by ‘Caught in the Act’

 It all added up to more music, but without the other members around to strike sparks against, each of Styx's solo artists struggled to establish consistent momentum away from the confines of the group.
 The band's fans followed along to a certain extent, but what most listeners really wanted was a reunion.
 "We sold more than 20 million albums, and nothing is forever, but I don't feel that the group is finished," Young told the Chicago Tribune in January 1986.
 "Everybody needs breathing room now, but I feel that we will be back together.
 I don't think it's a question of if; it's more a question of when."

-That question was answered, in part, with 1990’s Edge of the Century, a partial reunion record that found guitarist Glen Burtnik subbing in for Shaw, who was busy with Damn Yankees.
-By 1995, Burtnik was out and Shaw was back in — but in 1999, DeYoung was gone, ousted in a disagreement he claimed stemmed from health issues that prevented him from touring.
+That question was answered, in part, with 1990's Edge of the Century, a partial reunion record that found guitarist Glen Burtnik subbing in for Shaw, who sealed up his next gig with Damn Yankees.
+By 1995, Burtnik was out and Shaw was back in – but in 1999, DeYoung was gone, ousted in a disagreement he claimed stemmed from health issues that prevented him from touring.

-This time, the split seems permanent — and at least partially rooted in the issues that drove Styx apart way back when Caught in the Act came out.
-Dismissing another reunion with DeYoung as not “realistic,” Shaw recently reflected, “We tried it in 1996 and we realized what was true in 1983 was only more true in 1996.
+This time, the split seems permanent – and at least partially rooted in the issues that drove Styx apart way back when Caught in the Act came out.
+Dismissing another reunion with DeYoung as not "realistic," Shaw later said Styx "tried it in 1996 and we realized what was true in 1983 was only more true in 1996.
 We’d just gone our separate ways.
 Rather than having a positive effect on each other, we have a very negative effect on each other.
-You only live once and you should be happy.”
+You only live once and you should be happy."